jinuine505/ToDo-List/README.md

 * Desktop and mobile viewing
 * Saving to local storage

+## Library
+1. [Font Awesome](https://fontawesome.com/) - An icon library and toolkit for the icons in this project

 ## Running Locally
 Prerequisites
 * Recommended: [VS Code](https://code.visualstudio.com/) with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension by Ritwick Dey for full functionality